What are the features of Microsoft Windows?

 Available in Windows 8 and Windows 10, the Power User Tasks Menu provides quick access to helpful and important Windows utilities.
 From this menu, you can open the Control Panel, Device Manager, File Explorer, Task Manager, and more.

 To open the Power User Tasks Menu, press Windows key+X, or right-click the Start menu icon.

-The Registry Editor allows you to view the Windows system registry, and edit registry keys.
+The Registry Editor lets you view the Windows system registry, and edit registry keys.
 Computer technicians may use the Registry Editor to fix problems with the Windows operating system or installed software.

 Making changes to the registry can cause your applications or system to stop functioning correctly.
-Don't edit the registry if you're not sure what your changing and always back up your registry by exporting it to a file before making changes.
+Don't edit the registry if you're unsure what your changing and always back up your registry by exporting it to a file before making changes.

-Available in Windows 8 and Windows 10, Settings allows you to change many aspects of Windows.
+Available in Windows 8 and Windows 10, Settings lets you change many aspects of Windows.
 You can change the desktop background, adjust power settings, review options for external devices, and more.